jamesfalkner/MicroProfileThorntailOnAzure/README.md

 ![redeem-8](images/8_RedeemThankYouAndActivate.png)

+9. Follow these sub-steps to create an all-in-one OpenShift Origin cluster:
 #### Create a Single VM Origin deployment using the Azure Portal
 Please ensure that an account has already been configured before clicking the button below.